0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Services/HTTP & HTTPS.md

 - [[graudit]] - https://github.com/wireghoul/graudit
 - [SonarSource](https://rules.sonarsource.com/) - 5000+ Static Analysis Rules across 30+ programming languages
 - [cloc](https://github.com/AlDanial/cloc) - cloc counts blank lines, comment lines, and physical lines of source code in many programming languages.
-- The Web Application Hacker Handbook - List of dangerous keywords and signatures for PHP, ASP.NET, Perl, JavaScript and MySQL
+- [The Web Application Hacker's Handbook](../../Personal/Book%20list/The%20Web%20Application%20Hacker's%20Handbook%20-%20Dafydd%20Stuttard%20Marcus%20Pinto.md) - List of dangerous keywords and signatures for PHP, ASP.NET, Perl, JavaScript and MySQL

 For software updates and patches, focus on **diffing** [^patch] **older and newer version**:
 - Read every detail contained inside the advisory in order to understand the kind of vulnerability and what/where to search inside the code